lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

     PineTime transmits a request to read the current time.

     The nRF Connect app on our phone responds with the current time.

+_Is it really necessary to discover ALL GATT Services and Characteristics?_

+Not really...
+It's actually more efficient for PineTime to connect directly to the Current Time Service without discovering all services.

+But for now we'll discover all services as an educational exercise...
+Also to allow for future extension in case we need to support more services.

+Let's learn how to discover GATT Services and Characteristics in the `pinetime-rust-mynewt` firmware for PineTime...

+# Discover GATT Services and Characteristics

 TODO: Bluetooth LE Current Time Service, Discovering Bluetooth LE Services and Characteristics, Reading Bluetooth LE Characteristics, Decoding Bluetooth LE Current Time